|African-American workers collecting Union dead on the Cold Harbor battlefield in April 1865.|

 (Library of Congress)

-In the years immediately after the Civil War, the Federal government mobilized to locate and disinter remains of Union dead for re-burial in 73 newly established national cemeteries.
-By the time the costly program was completed in 1870, nearly 300,000 remains had been recovered -- on battlefields, in prisoner of war camp cemeteries, in private graveyards and elsewhere.
-Officially neglected, Confederate dead were mostly left to private organizations throughout the South to recover and re-bury.
+In the years immediately after the Civil War, the Federal government mobilized to locate and to disinter remains of Union dead for re-burial in 73 newly established national cemeteries.
+By the time the costly program was completed in 1870, nearly 300,000 remains had been recovered -- on battlefields, in prisoner of war camp cemeteries, private graveyards and elsewhere.
+Officially neglected, Confederate dead were mostly left to private organizations throughout the South to recover and to re-bury.

 |In the Frederick News on May 23, 1907,|